antmicro/data-center-ddr4-tester-enclosure/README.md

 The enclosure has been optimized mechanically for PCBs in revision 1.2.0.
 There are three major parts of the enclosure:

-* bottom tray,
+* base - supporting the DRAM tester PCB from the bottom,
-* top lid (installed above the FPGA, connectors and power supply section of the PCB),
+* front lid - installed above the FPGA, connectors and power supply section of the PCB,
-* DRAM frame (installed around the DDR4 RDIMM module slot).
+* back lid - installed around the DDR4 RDIMM module slot.

+Additionally there are two mechanical components exposing the LEDs installed on the DRAM tester PCB:

+* PMMA lightpipe - custom lightpipe laser-cut from acrylic glass (PMMA),
+* lightpipe separator - groups LED lightpipes and keeps the custom PMMA lightpipes from stray light.

 ## Repository structure